-After you move the adjuster to where you want it, try to move it down, without squeezing the buttons for the regular and crew cabs, or without pushing the release button for extended cabs, to make sure it has locked into position.
+After you move the adjuster to where you want it, try to move it down without squeezing the buttons to make sure it has locked into position.

 Safety Belt Use During Pregnancy

 Safety belts work for everyone, including pregnant women.
 Like all occupants, they are more likely to be seriously injured if they do not wear safety belts.